-Being a popular attraction since 1878 speaks a lot about the Queen Victoria Market.
-This bustling open-air marketplace is filled with all sorts of goodies from fresh produce, to clothing and jewelry.
+Being a popular attraction since 1878 speaks a lot about Queen Victoria Market.
+This bustling open-air marketplace is filled with all sorts of goodies from fresh produce, to clothing, and jewelry.
 If you have your Sunday free, consider taking a trip here as the street’s closed to traffic and the atmosphere is less busy.

 Get Lost Looking at Street Art

-Overtime, Melbourne’s alleyways have transformed into a canvas for creative self-expression.
+Over time, Melbourne’s alleyways have transformed into a canvas for creative self-expression.
 With artworks from both local and visiting artists, ordinary alleys have become a treasure to behold.
 There is plenty of street art all over the city, and among the favorite spots are Finlay and Hosier Lane.
 Have fun even if you get lost.
 That’s part of the adventure chasing street art.

 Royal Botanic Garden of Melbourne

 If you want a relaxed day in a lush green space, then head to the Royal Botanic Gardens.
-This sprawling 38-hectare site is great for afternoon picnic or lazing around.
+This sprawling 38-hectare site is great for an afternoon picnic or lazing around.
 Check out the different garden themes or join free guided tours.
 Or take the opportunity to catch up on morning runs around the garden perimeter.